janekx21/bachelor-thesis/chapters/ba.typ

   )
 ]<table:the_problem>

-Integrated development environments (IDE's) use syntax trees to deliver language smarts to the programmer.
-The problem with IDE's is that they are focused on specific languages or platforms.
+Integrated development environments (IDEs) use syntax trees to deliver language smarts to the programmer.
+The problem with IDEs is that they are focused on specific languages or platforms.
 They are usually slow due to not using incremental parsing.
 This means on every keystroke the IDE is parsing the whole file.
 This can take 100 milliseconds or longer, getting slower with larger files.
 This delay can be felt by programmers while typing
 @loopTreesitterNewParsing.
-Because IDE's focus on single languages they need plugins to support more languages.
-The @table:the_problem shows there is a need for $n*m$ plugins when having $n$ languages an $m$ IDE's and every editor is supporting every language.
+Because IDEs focus on single languages they need plugins to support more languages.
+The @table:the_problem shows there is a need for $n*m$ plugins when having $n$ languages an $m$ IDEs and every editor is supporting every language.

 == Language Server and Client